strontic/strontic.github.io/xcyclopedia/library/AudioEndpointBuilder.dll-710A23DC7AB97C319D85DF1E0E617292.md

 ## Possible Misuse

 *The following table contains possible examples of `AudioEndpointBuilder.dll` being misused.
-While `AudioEndpointBuilder.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `AudioEndpointBuilder.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --